How Politics Makes People Blind

 However, I think that even people who are holding normal political positions are just as misinformed, not by alternative media, but by mainstream media.
 Lest we forget that one of the basic principles of social sciences is to never doubt the statistics provided by the governments.
 Like Katherine Hirschfeld said: "Social scientists frequently cited favorable health statistics supplied by these regimes (Cuba...), without critically looking at the ways these were created and maintained by state power.".
 Here are some examples of commonly-held (by most people) beliefs related to politics, which I am quite sure are not based on good evidence:

-1. Prisons deter violent crime.
-Existence of prisons is giving up a bit of freedom for a lot of safety.
+Prisons deter violent crime.
+Existence of prisons is giving up a

 Let's rephrase that a bit: "Countries with higher incarceration rate tend to be lower in crime."

 Sorry, but the real-world data seems to be strongly against this belief.
 Country with the highest incarceration rate is the USA, and it is also a country relatively high in violent crime.
 It probably has higher homicide rate than Somalia, which is, in minds of many, a synonym for a high-crime country.
-The reasons this myth is not true, even though it may be instinctual to believe that, are actually easy to guess:
+The reasons this myth is not true, even though it may be instinctual to believe that, are actually easy to guess:- Some mentally ill people are not deterred from violent crime by the existence of prisons, but are actually provoked by it.

-2. Violent criminals are abused in prison by other prisoners, and leave the prison even more dangerous (with more psychological problems) than when they entered it.
+- Violent criminals are abused in prison by other prisoners, and leave the prison even more dangerous (with more psychological problems) than when they entered it.

-3. Putting petty-criminals into prisons produces the unintended learn from the best effect.
+- Putting petty-criminals into prisons produces the unintended learn from the best effect.

 It is weird to me that almost everybody, left-wing or right-wing, who is not an anarchist, believes that.
 There does not seem to be any factual basis for that.
 Like, the policy of prisons has literally less factual basis than the policy of eugenics or forced veganism.
 There is a factual basis for eugenics: some diseases are caused by genes, and, if people having those diseases did not procreate, we would indeed get rid of them.
 There is a factual basis for forced veganism: meat, especially red meat, sometimes causes death, and the vast majority of pandemics do indeed start with meat.
 But there does not seem to be factual basis for the belief that many mentally ill people are deterred from doing crime by the existence of prisons.